image bio

 • Lightheadedness

 Extreme cases of selenium toxicity can be very dangerous and may lead to issues with the heart or kidneys.
 Be sure to check any supplements or vitamins for selenium to ensure you aren’t consuming too much.
-Speak to a healthcare provider if you have concerns.
+Speak to a healthcare provider or health professional if you have questions about using a selenium supplement or concerns about your selenium intake.

 How Natalist Can Help